PolicyEngine/uk-vatlab/analysis/README_bunching_analysis.md

 ## Overview

-This repository implements a comprehensive VAT (Value Added Tax) bunching analysis methodology for analyzing firm responses to VAT registration thresholds.
+This repository implements a comprehensive VAT (Value Added Tax) bunching analysis methodology for analyzing firm responses to VAT registration thresholds, following the approach developed by Liu & Lockwood (2015).
 The analysis follows the theoretical framework established in the bunching literature and implements a complete pipeline from counterfactual estimation through policy simulation.

 ## Background